NimratMudhar/Covid-19-Data-Exploration.sql/README.md

 5. Submit a pull request to the original repository.

 ## Contact
-For any questions or inquiries, please contact [Me](https://www.linkedin.com/in/nimrat-kaur-mudhar-2618a2263/?originalSubdomain=in) .
+For any questions or inquiries, please contact [Nimrat Mudhar](https://www.linkedin.com/in/nimrat-kaur-mudhar-2618a2263/?originalSubdomain=in) .